 In addition, St. Catherine's Church is an architectural masterpiece constructed entirely of wood and a must-see for visitors.

-We like to include a day in Honfleur in our Normandy driving itineraries.
+We recommend spending a day in Honfleur as part of our Normandy driving itineraries

 ©